calvin-mcd/skoosk/README.md

 ## Project Files

-*skoosk pcb rgb* contains smt assembly parts.
-1 reset button and 3 rgb lights with resistors.
+*skoosk pcb rgb* is not designed for manual assembly supporting LEDs and a reset switch if wanted.

-*skoosk pcb simple* omits these to offer a pcb file that is cheap to order and produce.

 *skoosk switchplate & backplate 4 screwholes* each have 4 outer screwholes that give the sandwhich assembly a good amount of bounce.

 *skoosk switchplate & backplate 8 screwholes* have 8 screwholes in total to offer more stability for the whole sandwhich case.

+## Todo
+- [ ] test newest pcb revision
+- [ ] add firmware support for the RGB indicator leds

 ## Disclaimer